minsung1386/Filtering-Customers/README.md

 * __Save image and display__

-    Regarding image saving and displaying, we encoded the images using Base64 to store them in string-based data such as JSON, and then decoded them to display on the ImageView using data binding and Binding Adapter.
+    Regarding image saving and displaying, I encoded the images using Base64 to store them in string-based data such as JSON, and then decoded them to display on the ImageView using data binding and Binding Adapter.
 This process required a deep understanding and a lot of time.

 <br>